 A is for Architecture (and Art!)

 Interior design’s sweethearts are architecture and art.
-You might even say they form something of a “holy trinity” for interior designers.
+You might even say the three disciplines form something of a “holy trinity” for interior designers.

 B is for Bespoke